 - CareerHub: Please review the “My Degree & Skills” and/or “Decision-Making” sections for career planning related information.

 - Centre for Career Action library: The Centre for Career Action collection contains print and online resources for career planning.

 - National Occupational Classification.

 - Assessments: The Centre for Career Action offers personality and skills assessments (e.g., Myers-Briggs Type Indicator, Strong Interest Inventory) that you can take to help you on your career path.
-Please book a Career Development appointment with one of our Career Advisors to discuss which assessment would be the most beneficial for you.
+Please book a Career Planning appointment with one of our Career Advisors to discuss which assessment would be the most beneficial for you.